Date of Degree

 CFD and EFD full Fr curve resistance, static heel and drift in calm water, and static heel in following waves results show fairly close agreement.
 CFD shows reasonable agreement for static heel and drift linear maneuvering derivatives, whereas large errors are indicated for nonlinear derivatives.
 The CFD and EFD results are analyzed with consideration ship theory and compared with NDA models.
 The surge force in following wave is also estimated from Potential Theory and compared with CFD and EFD.
 It is shown that CFD reproduces the decrease of the surge force near the Fr of 0.2 whereas Potential Theory fails.

 The CFD broaching simulations are performed for series of heading and Fr and results are compared with the predictions of NDA based on CFD, EFD, and Potential Theory inputs.
 CFD free model simulations show promising results predicting the instability boundary accurately.
 CFD calculation of wave and rudders yaw moment explains the processes of surf-riding, broaching, and periodic motion.
 The NDA simulation using CFD and Potential Flow inputs suggests that CFD/ Potential Flow can be considered as replacement for EFD inputs.

 Broaching, Capsize, CFD, Nonlinear Dynamics, Parameric Rolling, Ship

 Copyright 2009 Seyed Hamid Sadat Hosseini

 Sadat Hosseini, Seyed Hamid.
-"CFD prediction of ship capsize: parametric rolling, broaching, surf-riding, and periodic motions." dissertation, University of Iowa, 2009.
+"CFD prediction of ship capsize: parametric rolling, broaching, surf-riding, and periodic motions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.